Zialus/picard/ASSO-DOCS/Relatorio2.md

 ![](PhysicalView.png)

-Picard runs on a single computer and it is a cross-platform application, because it can run on Windows environment, Linux or OS X.
+Picard runs on a single computer and is a cross-platform application (it's available for Windows, Linux and OS X).

-The application just requires **music files** that are loaded by the user, with various supported formats.
+The application just requires **music files** that are loaded by the user, supporting various different formats.

 #### Use Cases